How is glass recycled?

 - Test tubes

-These types of glasses require higher heats to be melted down in order to be recycled, so mixing these in with recyclable glasses can ruin the entire recycling process.
+These types of glasses require higher heat to be melted down in order to be recycled, so mixing these in with recyclable glasses can ruin the entire recycling process.

 How do I dispose of recyclable glass?